 b) if the tyre does not normally have tread-depth indicators, across at least three-quarters of the tyre tread width.

-13. The regrooving of a tyre is permitted only if the tyre is identified as being specifically designed for regrooving after manufacture.
+14. The regrooving of a tyre is permitted only if the tyre is identified as having been specifically designed for regrooving after manufacture.

 15. A tyre that is fitted to a vehicle must be maintained at a safe inflation pressure.